Home » Tutorials » How to Change Text Color and Style in Python

 Main Block

-This part ensures that the script is run directly and not imported as a module.
+Lastly, this part ensures that the script is run directly and not imported as a module.
 It also ensures that the main window remains running and responsive to the user until they decide to exit.

 if __name__ == "__main__":